-We recommend using any and all ads extensions that are relevant to your campaigns, which will increase CTR and improve quality score. use all the tools in your tool kit!
+We recommend using any and all ad extensions that are relevant to your campaigns, which will increase CTR and improve the quality score.
+Use all the tools in your tool kit!

 When Do Ad Extensions Show?

-it also depends on the position of your ad on the search page, and if the Ad Rank is high enough.
-Google has a minumum ad rank, and if you don’t meet it, It’s sayonara extensions.
+It also depends on the position of your ad on the search page and if the Ad Rank is high enough.
+Google has a minimum ad rank, and if you don’t meet it, It’s Sayonara extensions.

 How Much Do Ad Extensions Cost?

-So ad extensions are a complete no brainer to us. higher quality score, better Ad rank, lower cost per click. its a winner and shold be an essential part of any google ads campaign.
+So ad extensions are a complete no-brainer for us.
+Higher quality score, better Ad rank, lower cost per click.
+It’s a winner and should be an essential part of any Google ads campaign.

 Auction Time And Quality

-This is about how relevant the ad is going to be to your user.
+This is about how relevant the ad will be to your user.
 Quite often, we see ads with pages that don’t match the content of the ad. these ads typically will have a higher cost per click and a much lower quality score.

 How To Improve The Relevance Of Your Google Ads

 - Make sure your location targeting type only uses relevant languages and locations.
-By default the Google ad interface is set to show to any user who is “showing an interest” in your area, This means If i was looking up an article about a city i didn’t live in, i could then be shown local ads for that city, even though i don’t live there.
-Leaving this setting at default can cost you a lot of wasted clicks and subsequently money.
+By default, the Google ad interface is set to show to any user who is “showing an interest” in your area.
+This means If I was looking up an article about a city I didn’t live in, I could then be shown local ads for that city, even though I don’t live there.
+Leaving this setting at default can cost you a lot of wasted clicks and money.

-- Use Different creatives for different devices like mobile-specific ads.
+- Use Different creatives for different devices, such as mobile-specific ads.

 - Make your Ads as granular as possible with unique ads for each keyword group.
 Some advertisers choose to create separate ad groups for each individual keyword.
-The more controlled you are with this, the higher your ads relevance will be, meaning better quality score.
+The more controlled you are with this, the higher your ads’ relevance will be, meaning a better quality score.

 Landing Page Experience